dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 assume and prefer that you use an empty container to indicate "no data".
 That way, they have a real object that they can call methods on like `isEmpty`.

-Prefer returning an empty collection, a non-nullable future of a nullable type, or a stream that doesn't emit any values to indicate that your API has no data to provide.
+To indicate that your API has no data to provide, prefer returning an empty collection, a non-nullable future of a nullable type, or a stream that doesn't emit any values.

-**Exception:** If returning `null` *means something different* from yielding an empty container, it may make sense to use a nullable type.
+**Exception:** If returning `null` *means something different* from yielding an empty container, it might make sense to use a nullable type.

 ### AVOID returning `this` from methods just to enable a fluent interface.